shaktichowdhry/Zoom-clone/plan.md

 # Plan Of Action

-- Initialize our NodeJS Project
+- Initialize our NodeJS Project using node, express, nodemon
-- Initialize our first view
+- Initialize our first view using ejs
-- Create a room id
+- Create a room id using uuid
 - Add the ability to view our own Video
 - Add ability to allow others to stream their video
 - Add styling